YourOnly-One/content/snoworld/en-ph/blog/reviews/2021/20210117-lovestruck-in-the-city-2020.md

 type = "TVSeries"

 [semweb.review]
-snippet = "If you're looking for a TV show to break your existing serious line-ups, definitely pickup 《Lovestruck in the City》.
+snippet = "If you're looking for a TV show to break your existing serious line-ups, definitely pickup «Lovestruck in the City».
 The characters, stories, and twists, were based on true-to-life love stories and are relatable for everyone." rating = "9.50"

 # If different from our website